pu2clr/RDA5807/README.md

-You can buy the RDA5807 device on AliExpress, eBay, Amazon etc. You will find two types of RDA5807: The RDA5807MS (breakout) and RDA5807FP (standalone IC).
+You can buy the RDA5807 device on AliExpress, eBay, Amazon etc. You will find three types of RDA5807: The RDA5807MS, RDA5807M (breakout) and RDA5807FP (standalone IC).

 ## Library Installation